ElectronicCats/TrackingCatSatI/README.md

 - Electron
 - Babel

+## LogFile

+ * the first time you run the application a new folder will be created within your `/Documents/electroniccats-trackingcat` and in a new file called `log.txt` where you will find all the history of data obtained by your CatSat

 # License

 Electronic Cats invests time and resources providing this open source design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!